Measurements of CO redshifts with Z-Spec for lensed submillimeter galaxies discovered in the H-ATLAS survey: GAS AND DUST PROPERTIES

-A more realistic approach is to fit the photometric and continuum points with a library of SEDs, taking into account the transmission curve of each instrument.
-We apply this method to our galaxy sample, using the SED libraries of \citet{chary01} (CE01), and \citet{dale02} (DH02).
-We find that the IR luminosities derived from the modified blackbody fitting are at most factor of $\sim$2 lower than those when we use the SED libraries, and within 20\% from the $L_{IR}$ obtained assuming the models of \citet{dacunha08}, calibrated for ULIRGs, with $A_{V}>2$ \citep{Negrello10}.
+We find that the IR luminosities derived from the modified blackbody fitting are at most a factor of $\sim$2 lower than those when we use the SED libraries, and within 20\% from the $L_{IR}$ obtained assuming the models of \citet{dacunha08}, calibrated for ULIRGs, with $A_{V}>2$ \citep{Negrello10}.
 The variations between the values of $L_{IR}$ obtained by different methods reflect the systematic uncertainties in deriving this quantity.
-Similar underestimates have been found by others, and are due to the fact that the submm photometry does not measure the warm dust component of the SED, if one is present \citep{Swinbank2010,Ivison10}.
+Similar underestimates have been found by others, and are due to the fact that the submm photometry does not measure the warm dust component of the SED, if one is present \citep[e.g., ][]{Swinbank2010,Ivison10}.
 This is emphasized by the poor fit of the modified blackbody curve to the Herschel-PACS data points, and the significant flux at shorter wavelengths predicted by the CE01 and DH02 models (Figure~\ref{seds}).
 Any derivation of $L_{IR}$ is model dependent, with the largest differences arising from the presence of a warm dust component in the SED libraries.
 In Table~\ref{tab:cont} we list the $L_{IR}$ values derived from the SED template fitting method, as they represent a more accurate description of the total infrared energy output than the modified blackbody.
+The listed $L_{IR}$ are calculated as the average between the values given by the best-fit CE01 and DH02 templates.
+We find that the two best-fit templates give values for the $L_{IR}$ within 15\% of each other, both falling easily within our quoted error bars.
 On average, our $L_{IR}$ values are about 25\% lower than those found by \citet{Negrello10}, but these differences are difficult to judge without data shortward of 100~$\mu$m.
 Note that these values are rather smaller than typical IR luminosities of classical SMGs and unbiased sources detected by Herschel surveys.

 Except for SDP.17, we attribute all the submm flux density to the high redshift galaxy.
 The foreground lenses for the other galaxies in our sample have optical properties consistent with being quiescent elliptical galaxies, and are therefore unlikely to have a significant submm emission.
 We have attempted a decomposition of the SDP.17 SED, using the two measured redshifts and a wavelength-independent scaling factor for each of the two components.
 The $\chi^{2}$ value for the SED template fits is minimized when the observed flux density is split in half between the two components.
 This factor has been taken into account in Figure~\ref{seds} and in deriving the $L_{IR}$ for SDP.17a and SDP.17b, as listed in Table~\ref{tab:cont}.
 However, the large dust mass inferred for SDP.17a could be an indication that the SED decomposition between SDP.17a and SDP.17b overestimates the contribution of SDP.17a.